DOAJ/doaj/static_content/apply/content/seal.md

 **Journals do not need to meet the Seal criteria to be accepted into DOAJ.**

 There are seven criteria which a journal must meet to be eligible for the DOAJ Seal.
-These relate to best practice in long term preservation, permanent identifiers, discoverability, reuse policies and authors' rights.
+These relate to best practice in long term preservation, use of permanent identifiers, discoverability, reuse policies and authors' rights.

 ---